ZoExOr/VR-Teleop-Proj/README.md

 1. Make sure all dependencies are installed.
 2. Connect your Oculus Quest 3 to the laptop via cable.
-3. For **simulation teleoperation**: keep the Quest 3 oriented in the same direction as the laptop.
+3. For **simulation teleoperation**: align the Quest 3 orientation with the laptop.
-4. For **Franka teleoperation**: place the Quest 3 on the **left side** of the laptop, with its cameras facing the left side of the laptop.
+4. For **Franka teleoperation**: place the Quest 3 to the **left** of the laptop, with its cameras facing sideways.
+5. Ensure the headset cameras have an unobstructed view of your controller during teleoperation. **Do not block the cameras**, for example by moving the controller under the desk.

 **Illustration of teleoperation setup**
    <img width="693" height="186" alt="示意图 drawio" src="https://github.com/user-attachments/assets/96a89b1a-8c2c-4ff3-a49b-b975b8892b50" />

-5. Run the corresponding script for teleoperation.
+6. Run the corresponding script for teleoperation.